-- Certificate is a qualification awarded upon successful completion of a program, which is usually one year in length, and is offered at colleges.
+- A certificate is a qualification awarded upon successful completion of a program, which is usually one year in length and is offered at colleges.

-- Diploma is the qualification awarded on the basis of one or two year’s successful study, and is offered at colleges.
+- The diploma is the qualification awarded on the basis of one or two year’s successful study and is offered at colleges.

 In Canada, the provinces and territories are responsible for all levels of education including colleges and universities.
 In addition to post-secondary options, Canada offers a wide range of independent private boarding schools for younger students noted for their excellence in preparing young men and women for university and college placement.